Review in the Farnham Herald:

 Atmospheric lighting and the wonderfully harmonious singing voices of Susie Gow and Laura Musco set the stage for 3 hours of utter magic.

 Anthony Talbot as Reverend Parris gave a well-rounded performance as the restrained man of the cloth whose daughter Betty (superbly portrayed by the very young Bethan Phillips) and a number of young girls from the village, he had caught dancing naked in the woods, seemingly having succumbed to witchcraft.
-He finds himself in the juxtaposition of being the puritanical community pastor who wishes to strengthen his position during the witchcraft trials, whilst also being the contrite father.
-Anthony played the changing face of Rev. Parris with great depth and understanding.

 The audience were truly captivated from start to finish.
 Well done one and all.